-Whether or not there are immediately apparent injuries, it is crucial to call police to the scene.
-While it may take time and the other driver may want to just exchange information and leave, having a record of the crash scene and circumstances taken immediately after the crash will be useful going forward in supporting your claim against the other driver’s insurance company.
+Whether or not there are apparent injuries, you should always call the police to the scene of a car accident.
+Do not let another driver persuade you to exchange information and leave it at that.
+Wait for the police to create an official record of the crash scene and circumstances.
+This will prove useful in supporting your claim against the other driver’s insurance company.

 If you have a phone or camera readily available, take as many photos of the damaged vehicles and accident scene as possible.
 Important things to document include license plates, skid marks on the road, damaged vehicles, and debris from the collision.
 Also, take photographs of any nearby intersections, traffic lights, traffic signs, traffic control devices (like barricades), and any nearby construction that may have affected the crash or the vehicles involved in the crash.
-Further, if there are any apparent injuries, photograph those as well.
+If there are any apparent injuries, photograph those as well.
 The more photos that you can take, the better chance you will have to identify every potentially negligent party and to support your claims.